 Anyone with a soul would be moved by this, and was — it’s raw as hell, the tension so thick you could cut it, and it definitely made waves when it aired, not least because of the stunning, shocking hug of support from Roy when Jamie is frozen in space and time, trying, and perhaps failing, to process what’s just happened.
 Only when he’s in the arms of his idol, who he’s struggled and strived to connect with, does he let go and weep, and from there on out, it’s a no-brainer.
 Even the strongest Jamie hold-outs — and I know a couple — caved after that, finally accepting the scope of this character and Dunster’s work in the role as something truly special.

 But the thing is, it’s not just that episode.
-Ted Lasso season 2 makes Jamie’s entries series arc so far hit that much harder.
+Ted Lasso season 2 makes Jamie’s entire series arc so far hit that much harder.
 It retroactively shows us things that have been colouring him from day one.
-Those who dismissed his romance with Keeley as casual and thoughtless learn that no, they were in love, and that Jamie has not moved on.
-Those who didn’t know quite what specific brand of asshole his dad was — I saw some theories of a controlling, high-achieving “stage mother” type, putting pressure on his son — learned that no, he’s a clout-chasing classic football hooligan, more loyal to the ephemeral concept of his historical team than anything else.
+Those who dismissed his romance with Keeley — which we only ever saw the tail end of — as superficial and thoughtless learn that no, they actually were in love, and that Jamie has not moved on.
+Those who didn’t know quite what specific brand of asshole his dad was — I saw some theories of a controlling, high-achieving “stage mother” type, putting pressure on his son — learned that no, he’s a clout-chasing classic football hooligan, more loyal to the ephemeral concept of his historic club than anything else.

 It’s obvious that Jamie’s individual achievement does not matter — to James, Jamie simply provides bragging rights about a connection to his beloved City.
 His aggression towards Jamie being soft and weak as a player is nothing to do with the sport itself, is nothing more than toxic masculinity at play.
 He takes pleasure in mocking Jamie for not being good enough for Man City any more, and he sees Jamie walking out on them as a shameful slight against the thing he loves best.
 As his priorities become clear, so does Jamie’s response to them, and that, in and of itself, deserves looking back at.

 Dunster’s performance, right from the beginning, is a multi-layered masterclass.
 It is worth revisiting over and over, because it rewards the rewatch so brilliantly.
-Retroactively, it is evident that Dunster has been guarding Jamie’s heart all along — all of this is brewing right under the surface, in his sad eyes and nervous hands, since we first meet him.
+Retroactively, it is evident that Dunster has been guarding Jamie’s heart all along — all of this is brewing right under the surface, in his sad eyes and nervous hands, from almost the first moment we meet him.
 At this rate, I can only assume that anything revealed in season 3 will unlock a whole new level of Jamie to dissect in countless future watches.

 Ted Lasso is an incredibly intentional show, and Jason Sudeikis is known to have walked his actors through their arcs, helping them to create a place to start from that’s anchored in the past.
 All of the men on this show seem extremely emotionally intelligent — I think you have to be, in order to play something so fully realised, to telegraph things that the character doesn’t know about themselves yet.
 That goes for nearly every character on the show, and in my book, double for Dunster, who finds the most incredible comedic beats in the moments when Jamie is taking himself utterly seriously, and the most profound, heartbreaking moments of clarity, which are, ironically, often quite self-aware.